alakeldev/ghost-cod-team-website-pp1/README.md

 ![Navigation bar](assets/readme-images/nav-bar.png)

 #### Landing Page:
-This defines the feel of the website, providing the user with an animated image goes up and down, and beside this photo there are main title and text that they can easily associate to what the Website is & does.
+It defines the soul of the website, providing the user with an animated image goes up and down, and beside this photo there are main title and text that be can easily associated to what the Website is about.

 ![Landing section](assets/readme-images/landing-sec.png)

 The upcoming events section is listed right beneath the landing section, its title has feautre of color changing between (black, sky calm blue) to make the visitor more excited.
-This section is to provide visitors with full information about Call of Duty events, and give important details such as locations, date/time, also other information to give possibility to the COD players and even normal vistor the early planning to attend, for each event has such a card and small arrow on it's footer, when the vistor hover the cursor on event's card the card will moving a littel bit up and the arrow on the card bottom the will start moving till the user move the cursor out of the card, these movings give the visitor good feeling and interact with events selection and if the visitor wants to see more details about the event, easly can click on read more.
+This section is to provide visitors with full information about Call of Duty events, and to give important details such as locations, date/time, also other information in order to enable the COD players and even normal vistors to plane their attend early.
+Each event designed as a card with a small arrow on the bottom of the card so when the vistor hover the cursor on event's card the card will be moving a littel bit up and the arrow on the card bottom of the card will start to move untill the user take the cursor out of the card.
+These movings give the visitors good feeling and push them to interact with events selection by easliy clicking on Read More link if the visitors want to see more details about that event.

 ![Upcoming events](assets/readme-images/evetns-section.png)

 #### Gallery Page:
-A big and color changing title has been installed at the top of the page, clearly reminding the users of the page's intent.
+The title of gallery page is big with color changing effect and installed at the top of the page to achieve the goal of reminding the users of the page's intent.

 ![Gallery title](assets/readme-images/gallery-title-photo.png)

-Next on this page is a Call of Duty photos with a creative decoration frame that changing it's colors and shows that the page are regularly updated with newest photos, as well as the small square decoration with color changing before first photo and after last photo.
-This start/end decorations will notify creativly the visitor that where the photos start and where will be end.
+Next on this page is a Call of Duty photos with a creative decoration frame that changes its colors and shows that the page is regularly updated with newest photos.
+Additionally there is one small square decoration with color changing effect before the first photo and another one after the last photo.
+The purpose fro those two decoration is to notify the visitor in a creative way about the start and the end of the photos.

 ![Gallery content](assets/readme-images/gallery-content.png)

 #### Missions Page:
-In this page we have an auto play video for the last version of Call of Duty Game, and the video was covered with a top dark layer as a decoration to make the video more elegant and also the main purpose is to make the text content above the video more clear and readable without feeling overwhelming.
+In this page we have an auto play video for the last version of Call of Duty Game, and the video was covered with a top dark layer as a decoration to make the video more elegant and mainly to make the text content above the video more clear and readable without being distracted.

 ![Missions content](assets/readme-images/missions-content-normal.png)

-The top layer will be disappear in mobile version because the text content will be under the video not above it, and the user can watch the video and read the text below it without any blurred.
+The top layer will disappear in the mobile version because the text content will be under the video not above it, and the user can watch the video and read the text below it without any distraction.

 ![Missions content](assets/readme-images/missions-content-mobile.png)

-The text section coming with sky calm blue background color and white font to make the user easy to read without make any annoy or non comfort. also provide a button (See More) with simple square design and gray background to guid the user for an external page to show a list of all missions.
+The background of the text section is coming in sky blue color with partially transparent and the font is white to make it easy for the user to read without any inconvenience.
+Also I provide a (See More) button designed as simple square with a gray background, guid the user for an external page in order to show the list of all missions.

 ![Text Missions](assets/readme-images/text-missions-content.png)

 #### Contact Page:
-A big and color changing title has been installed at the top of the page, clearly reminding the users of the page's intent.
+The title of contact page is big with color changing effect and installed at the top of the page to achieve the goal of reminding the users of the page's intent.

 ![Contact form title](assets/readme-images/contact-title.png)

-Once again I have kept the design simplistic. in this page there is a form so that visitors can reach out to Ghost team direct and write their request or messeges, also beside the form provides some information about Ghost team office location with phone numbers so the visitor can call or visit the office direct.
+Once again I have kept the design simple.
+In this page there is contact form so the visitors can reach out to Ghost team directly and write any requests or messeges.
+Also I provide beside the form some information about phone numbers and office location in case any visitor would like to be in touch directly with Ghost team.

 ![Contact form & office info](assets/readme-images/contact-content.png)

-A 'form dump' page has also been included upon the instruction of my mentor Martina who informed me that it was necessary if a form was added to the project.
-The form-dump page appears as follows...
+A 'thankYou' page has been also included as per the instruction of my mentor Martina who informed me about the necessisty of this page if a form was added to the project. 'thankYou' page appears as follows...

 ![Contact form, form dump page](assets/readme-images/dump-form.png)

 #### Footer and Social Links :
-The Footer also has simplistic design and contain only links to Ghost team social media pages, and each one will take the user to the social media platform being references.
+The Footer also has simple design and contains only links to Ghost team social media pages, where each Link will take the user to the social media platform as referred in the icon.

 ![Footer](assets/readme-images/footer-content.png)

 ### Future Features:
-- A map shows main live COD events/championhips locations in Europe.
+- A map shows the live locations for all COD events/championhips around the world.
-- Page for Ghost team members that showing all achievements in details.
+- A page to show all titles and tournaments achieved by Ghost team members in details.
-- A page for live broadcasts to all COD chammpionhips around the world.
+- A page for live broadcasting of all COD championships around the world.
 - Live chatbot.

 ## Testing